nagasudhirpulla/taming_python/blog/skills/logging.md

     logger.error("Some error occured", exc_info=e)

 ```
-* In the above program, fileHandler sends logs to a file and consoleHandler sends logs to console
+* In the above program, `fileHandler` sends logs to a file and `consoleHandler` sends logs to console
-* Both the handlers are added to the logger object.
+* Both handlers are added to the logger object.
 Hence logs can be sent to both file and console.

 <hr/>